What to improve online learning with student engagement?

 If you’re finding it hard to keep students engaged lesson-to-lesson, you could try turning the tables and asking them to become the teachers.
 You could have your students present topics that they’ve been working on in small groups or alone.

 Presentations offer many benefits.
-For students, they get to work on skills outside of the usual reading and writing that are normally examined in a classroom environment.
+Students, they get to work on skills outside of the usual reading and writing that are normally examined in a classroom environment.

 Having students work on their speaking and listening skills can help build confidence and useful life skills whilst also developing their subject knowledge.
 Researching a topic themselves will likely also be more thorough if the students feel like they might be asked direct questions about it by a teacher or other students.